indieopensource/indieopensource.com/_indie_guides/delayed-release.md

 4. Once the delayed-release period has passed, release your delayed-release work in the open.

 Delayed release of code has a long history, going back at least as far as [Ghostscript](https://ghostscript.com).
-It continues today through companies like [MariaDB](https://mariadb.com), through their [Business Source License](https://mariadb.com/bsl11/).
+It continues today through companies like [MariaDB](https://mariadb.com), via their [Business Source License](https://mariadb.com/bsl11/).

 Delayed release of other work, like security advisories, is also widespread.  [hapi.js](/indies/hapi) does this as a [Patreon](/services/patreon) perk.